 Content creator and Polynesian dancer Melemaikalani Makalapua shares content on the history of Hawai'i.
 An advocate for change, Melemaikalani educates on important issues, such as appropriation of Hawai'ian culture.

 Kim Saira works to "empower you to honor your creative flow, cultural values, and step into your power."
 She shares authentic and vulnerable insights in a creative way — creating a great resource for the community.

 Hāwane Rios — @hawanemusic

 Hāwane Rios is a singer and songwriter from Waimea, Hawai'i.
 On social media, Hāwane often reflects on the importance of Hawaiian traditions, and shares inspirational words based on their experiences.

 Brown Girl Gang is an online space that aims to uplift and celebrate the South Asian community.
 Created by Sanjana Nagesh in 2017, the Instagram account has over 170K followers (and counting) and has been featured in outlets like Teen Vogue and BBC.

 P.S.
 Later offers a 50% discount to all qualified non-profit organizations on paid plans, and a 100% discount to non-profits fighting racism on a Growth plan.
 Get all the details and apply here.

 #2: Spotlight and Support AAPI Creators and Small Businesses

 There are so many AAPI creators, businesses, and platforms you can spotlight — the list is neverending.

-You can create a round-up of local AAPI businesses and creators you're either inspired by, have worked with, or bought from, and tag them in your Stories, Reels, or feed posts.
+You can create a round-up of local AAPI businesses and creators you're either inspired by, have worked with, or bought from, and feature them in blog content, or tag them in your Reels or feed posts.